ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 ## Set up your `version-5` folder

-1. Duplicate your `version-4` folder.
-Rename the duplicate folder as `version-5`.
-This `version-5` contains the code that you will deploy!
+1. Copy the `client` folder in your `version-4` folder.
+Paste it into your `version-5` folder.
+2. Copy the `server` folder in your `version-4` folder.
+Paste it into your `version-5` folder.
-2. Push your code changes to Github.
+3. Push your code changes to Github.

-3. Open up your Github repo in the browser to make sure your repo has a `version-5` folder with your `client` and `server` code.
+---

+## Updating your server/API's code in its `index.js` file

+  - Locate the `version-5/server/index.js` file, where your server/API code lives.
+We will update the boilerplate code in this `index.js` file.
+  - In the `index.js` file, update the value of the `connectionString` property to be `process.env.DATABASE_URL`:

+      ```js
+      const db = new pg.Pool({
+        connectionString: process.env.DATABASE_URL,
+        ssl: true, // use SSL encryption when connecting to the database
+      });
+      ```

+- **Delete the `config.js` file**, which is located in the `version-5/server/src` directory.
+You don't need this anymore, because it's only for connecting a _local_ server to the database.
+- **Delete this line of code from your `index.js` file: `import config.js file from "./config.js`
+- **Add, Commit, and Push to your updated code to Github**

 ---